Solid Hardwood vs. Engineered Hardwood

 Engineered hardwood offers many of the same design options as solid.
 Additionally, you may find designs that are only possible with engineered wood, such as softer exotic species, specialty textures, certain surface treatments, color effects and extra-wide planks.

-Solid hardwood performs best in above-ground spaces, such as living and dining areas, kitchens and bedrooms.
+Solid hardwood flooring performs best in above-ground spaces, such as living and dining areas, kitchens and bedrooms.
 We do not recommend installing solid in bathrooms or laundry rooms where water and humidity can be a problem.

-Engineered hardwood can go in the same rooms as solid hardwood, but its engineered construction also makes it a great choice for basements and over radiant heating and concrete floors.
+Engineered hardwood flooring can go in the same rooms as solid hardwood, but its engineered construction also makes it a great choice for basements and over radiant heating and concrete floors.
 (Still, avoid bathrooms and laundry rooms.)
-Because engineered flooring is slightly thinner than most solid hardwood, it can also be good for projects where your hardwood needs to match the height of an adjoining floor or accommodate a thin space beneath kitchen appliances.
+Because engineered hardwood is slightly thinner than most solid hardwood, it can also be good for projects where your hardwood floor needs to match the height of an adjoining floor or accommodate a thin space beneath kitchen appliances.

 Solid hardwood durability is mostly dependent on the product’s species and level of protective finish.
 Choose harder woods like Oak and Hickory for greater dent resistance and products with our Lifetime Finish for better scratch resistance.
-Generally you can rely on solid hardwood to stay strong for many years, even through several rounds of sanding and refinishing.
+Generally you can rely on solid hardwood floors to stay strong for many years, even through several rounds of sanding and refinishing.
 (Not that you’ll necessarily want or need to redo them!)

 Engineered hardwood can also be sanded and refinished several times if the top layer is thick enough, though not typically as many times as solid hardwood.
 Like solid, those products that have a Lifetime Finish will withstand scratches the best.
-If moisture, humidity or temperature are a concern—like in basement installations—you’ll definitely want to choose engineered over solid hardwood.
+If moisture, humidity or temperature are a concern—like in basement installations—you’ll definitely want to choose engineered hardwood flooring over solid hardwood.

 Solid hardwood, as the name suggests, has a solid sound and feel underfoot.

-Solid hardwood generally comes at a higher price point than engineered flooring, but there are a lot of variables.
+Solid hardwood generally comes at a higher price point than engineered hardwood flooring, but there are a lot of variables.
 Having a lifetime warranty, a high level of protective finish, a specialized texture or an artistic staining technique can all elevate the total cost.

 Inspiration to Your Inbox